orion78fr/orion-discord-bot/README.md

-# orion-discord-bot
+# Orion Discord Bot
-A small discord bot made in rust, it'll probably be poorly coded
+A small discord bot made in rust, it'll probably be poorly coded, misuses its dependencies etc...
+If you still want to help, feel free to open an issue or a pull request.